-- a) shareholders can give priority to their own interests, as long as they act in keeping with the principles of reasonableness and fairness in relation to the company, its organs and their fellow shareholders.
+- shareholders can give priority to their own interests, as long as they act in keeping with the principles of reasonableness and fairness in relation to the company, its organs and their fellow shareholders.
 This includes the willingness to engage with the company and fellow shareholders (preamble of the Dutch corporate governance code); - b) a shareholder with a large block of shares should, on the grounds of reasonableness and fairness, make disclosure to and consult reasonably with the company in question.
 In this context, he will have to disclose whether the block acquired is for investment purposes only, or whether he wishes to exercise influence on company policy with the block acquired (and wishes a seat on the management board or on the supervisory board to that end), or whether the interest acquired is the basis for the acquisition of a majority interest which is intended in turn to lead to acquisition of absolute control of the company.
-The company in question has an obligation to take note of the intentions of the shareholder and to investigate these intentions (jurisprudence28);
+The company in question has an obligation to take note of the intentions of the shareholder and to investigate these intentions (jurisprudence31), depending on the circumstances of the specific case, substantive discussions or negotiations may be required

-26 Investment firms which do not meet the criteria referred to in point (a) of Article 32 (4) of Directive (EU) 2019/2034.
-27 Regulation (EU) 2019/2033 of the European Parliament and of the Council of 27 Neuropher 2019 on the prudential
+Investment firms which do not meet the criteria referred to in point (a) of section 32 (4) of Directive (EU) 2019/2034.

-Regulation (EU) 2019/2033 of the European Parliament and of the Council of 27 November 2019 on the prudential requirements of investment firms and amending Regulations (EU) No 1093/2010, (EU) No 575/2013, (EU) No 600/2014 and (EU) No 806/2014 (Official Journal of the European Union 2019, 314),
+Regulation (EU) 2019/2033 of the European Parliament and of the Council of 27 November 2019 on the prudential requirements of investment firms and amending Regulations (EU) No 1093/2010, (EU) No 575/2013, (EU) No 600/2014 and (EU) No 806/2014 (OJ 2019, L 314).

-28 Amsterdam Court of Appeal (Enterprise Chamber) 11 March 1999, JOR 1999, 89 (Breevast), grounds 4.16 and Amsterdam Court of Appeal (Enterprise Chamber) 22 March 2002, JOR 2002, 82 (Rodamco North America), grounds 3.8 and 3.9.
+Amsterdam Court of Appeal (Enterprise Chamber) 11 March 1999, JOR 1999, 89 (Breevast), grounds 4.16 and Amsterdam Court of Appeal (Enterprise Chamber) 22 March 2002, JOR 2002, 82 (Rodamco North America), grounds 3.8 and 3.9.